HAYDARKILIC/data_mining/README.md

 # 🔍 Data Mining

-**Haydar Kilic | Artificial Intelligence Engineering**

----

-## 📖 About

-This repository contains Jupyter Notebooks for the **Data Mining** course.
-Each notebook accompanies the theoretical lecture slides for that as a hands-on Python exercise: the concepts and numerical examples from the slides are reproduced exactly, then generalized and reinforced.
+This repository serves as a comprehensive, implementation-focused guide to core **Data Mining** concepts and **Machine Learning** pipelines.
+Moving from foundational classification theories to advanced ensemble models, pattern evaluation, and unsupervised structural analysis, each notebook bridges rigorous data theory with practical execution.

 ---